 A General Ledger Code (GL Code) is a unique shorthand code or number given to each account in the Chart of Accounts within the Finance system.

 The GL code is what systems like SupportAbility use to categorise revenue data (e.g. invoices) and and attach it to an Account before it is exported for the Finance system.
 This way, the Finance system knows how much revenue is attributed to each Account in the Chart of Accounts.

 We may choose to structure the revenue accounts in our finance system by Service:

 |Finance System Revenue Account|

 And our Finance system may have the following GL codes associated:

 In this scenario, we would enter these GL Codes into each Site record for each of these Services against the Funding Type SupportAbility is being used to generate Internal [Direct] Invoice batches for e.g. NDIS.

-Please note, this outlined in comprehensive detail in the Configuring General Ledger Codes for Internal [Direct] Invoices article.
+Please note, this is outlined in comprehensive detail in the Configuring General Ledger Codes for Internal [Direct] Invoices article linked below.

 In this scenario, provided the GL Codes have been configured correctly in SupportAbility, when an Invoice is generated for an Activity facilitated by the Day Service where the Client being Invoiced is paying using NDIS Funding, SupportAbility automatically allocates the GL code that has been configured e.g. GL-DS01, to this invoice, so that the Finance system can categorise this revenue and attribute it to the correct account.